Digital Marketing Interview Tips & 28 Frequently Asked Question 2023

 This is typically calculated by dividing the total cost of acquisition by the number of new customers acquired during a given period.

-28. What is customer lifetime value (CLV)?
+28. What is the Customer Lifetime Value (CLV)?

-This is typically calculated by multiplying the average purchase value by the number of purchases per year, and then multiplying that by the estimated length of the customer relationship.
+This is typically calculated by multiplying the average purchase value by the number of purchases per year and then multiplying that by the estimated length of the customer relationship.

 Digital Marketing Interview Questions